SAP-archive/teched2020-DEV161/exercises/ex11/README.md

 Nice job!!!

 You created a repository in GitHub to store your source code and used the repository as a source code management system.
-You successfully configured a predefined continuous integration and delivery pipeline, and by pushing a code change of your app to your GitHub repostiroy, you triggered the pipeline that automatically builds, tests, and deploys your app to your SAP Cloud Platform, Cloud Foundry space.
+You successfully configured a predefined continuous integration and delivery pipeline, and by pushing a code change of your app to your GitHub repostiroy, you triggered a build of the pipeline that automatically builds, tests, and deploys your app to your space in SAP Cloud Platform, Cloud Foundry environment.

 Continue to - [Exercise 12 - Add Columns to Worklist](../ex12/README.md).